Serge3006/chowlk_website/_includes/specification.md

   <tr>
     <td class="first-column"><img src="images/datatype_property.jpg" alt="Datatype property block"></td>
     <td><code>owl:DatatypeProperty</code></td>
     <td>Standard way to represent datatype properties attached to a specific <code>owl:Class</code> element.
-Variations can apply to the type of outer line or the content of the block.
-See sections 2.4 or 2.5 for further details.</td>
+Variations can apply to the type of outer line depending on the domain and range specification.
+For more details see section 2.11.</td>
   </tr>

   <tr>